-An additional 60 troops and two armoured vehicles are being deployed to Bracebridge for navigation of narrow roadways, joining the 100 Canadian Armed Forces Reservists currently assisting with the flood emergency response efforts in the area, according to a news release from the town on April 30.
+An additional 60 troops and two armoured vehicles are being deployed to Bracebridge for navigation of narrow roadways, joining the 100 Canadian Armed Forces Reservists currently assisting with the flood emergency response efforts in the area.

 While the flood emergency is ongoing, town officials said they understand some residents are beginning to look at recovery and clean up.
-The town is working with the District of Muskoka on a solution for solid waste disposal and more information will be provided as soon as it is available, according to the release.
+The town is working with the District of Muskoka on a solution for solid waste disposal and more information will be provided as soon as it is available.

 Town officials want to remind all members of the public to stay back from all water courses and that it is illegal to travel on roadways marked as closed.
 Residents affected by flooding are reminded to check in and update 211 on their situation.
 For life safety emergencies, call 911.